taquiles/nuagesdr/README.md

 	     }
 	   }

 3. After database access configuration, you may choose to run

 	chmod -x install_all.sh
 	./install.sh

-	 	which will perfom all the remaining step and Startup the Application
+which will perfom all the remaining steps.

 4. Create Python Environment:

 	cd <project_root> # that would be nuagesdr cd nuagedr
 	virtualenv --python=python3.6 env
 	source env/bin/activate

+5. Install backend python packages:

+	cd <project_root> # that would be nuagesdr pip install -r requirements.txt

-  5. Run the Migration that will create tables and load data:
+6. Run the Migration that will create tables and load data:

 	cd nuagesdr/nuagesdr
 	python ./manage.py migrate
 	python manage.py loaddata backend/fixtures/initial_data.json

-  6. Install backend python packages:

-		cd <project_root> # that would be nuagesdr pip install -r requirements.txt

 7. Install frontend npm packages:

 	cd <project_root> # that would be nuagesdr cd frontend
 	npm install

 # Startup the Application